Home Maps Resources Calendar About

 Some museum volunteers have reported that things move by themselves during the night, and some tell of having seen an old, bearded man who disappears into the lighthouse wall.
 The apparition and shifting of items are attributed to the early keeper Frances Grindle.

-Islesboro residents successfully lobbied the Coast Guard to reactivate the light, and as a result the skeleton tower was torn down and a solar-powered optic that produces a flashing green light was installed atop the old lighthouse.
+Islesboro residents successfully lobbied the Coast Guard to reactivate the light, and as a result the skeleton tower was torn down and a solar-powered optic that produces a flashing green light was installed in the lantern room of the old lighthouse.
 On November 4, 1987, a relighting ceremony was held with Captain John Williams, Commanding Officer of Coast Guard Group Southwest Harbor, and Ken Black, director of Shore Village Lighthouse Museum, attending.
 Ken Black presented the Town of Islesboro and its museum with a 1,000-pound fog bell, similar to the one that had been used at the station.
+An LED VLB-44 optic was insallted in the lantern room in January 2017.

 Grindle Point Light is one of the few lighthouses in Maine where summer visitors may climb to the top of the tower.
 Although cars are now allowed on the island, they aren’t necessary to visit the lighthouse, as it is situated right by the landing for Islesboro Ferry.